-Specific actions shall include but are not limited to:
+Specific actions could include but are not limited to:

-- 1. Continue to provide dedicated staff that investigates fair housing complaints and enforces fair housing laws. - 2.
-Facilitate public education and outreach by creating informational flyers on fair housing that will be made available at public counters, libraries, and on the City's website. - 3.
-City Council meetings will include a fair housing presentation at least once per year.
+- Continue to provide dedicated staff that investigates fair housing complaints and enforces fair housing laws. - Facilitate public education and outreach by creating informational flyers on fair housing that will be made available at public counters, libraries, and on the City's website. - City Council meetings will include a fair housing presentation at least once per year. - Actively recruit residents from neighborhoods of concentrated poverty to serve or participate on boards, committees, and other local government bodies. - Develop a proactive code enforcement program that holds property owners accountable for providing safe, healthy, and maintained properties. - Provide education to the community on the importance of completing Census questionnaires. - Review the Zoning Code and other City codes and policies for consistency with the fair housing law.

-- 4. Actively recruit residents from neighborhoods of concentrated poverty to serve or participate on boards, committees, and other local government bodies. - 5.
-Develop a proactive code enforcement program that holds property owners accountable for providing safe, healthy, and maintained properties. - 6.
-Provide education to the community on the importance of completing Census questionnaires. - 7.
-Review the Zoning Code and other City codes and policies for consistency with the fair housing law - 8.
-Review public investments to ensure equitable distribution of public facilities, services, and infrastructure to all areas of the community. - 9.
-Annually review AFFH data to determine if significant changes have occurred.
+Review public investments to ensure equitable distribution of public facilities, services, and infrastructure to all areas of the community.